lweaver21/jsVang/README.md

 #### connectedCallback()
 - Called as soon as the element connects
-- Safe to access DOM here
+- HTML template file not loaded in yet so DOM isn't safe (yet)
-- Traditionally used for setting event handlers on/in the component
+- Will fix this issue to allow use of this callback which was traditionally for setting DOM events

 #### disconnectedCallback()
 - Called when element is removed from the DOM